THE HOMEOWNER PAINTING LIKE A PRO

 I once wanted to be a professional artist.
 I can draw someone’s face and make it look just like them.
 I can paint a street scene or wooded pathway just from memory.
 Houses, buildings, people, vehicles, trees, desert scenes, and likenesses of statues.
 I have been there and done that.
 Commercial art was my goal when I was in college.
-It didn’t pan out.
+Unfortunately, it didn’t pan out.

 Art teachers can be very critical and discouraging.
 They look for a particular style and certain characteristics from each student.
 One would give me very good grades and another one not so much.
 It’s a very subjective business.